Malaysian Airlines shares tumble, adding pressure for restructuring

 "It needs to break into smaller units, sell assets which have value, and restructure routes which are not making money," said Mohshin Aziz, an analyst with Maybank Investment Bank Research.

-(Reporting by Al-Zaquan Amer Hamzah, Yantoultra Ngui, Umesh Desai and Anshuman Daga; Editing by Stuart Grudgings, Edwina Gibbs, Miral Fahmy and Mark Potter)
+(Reporting by Al-Zaquan Amer Hamzah, Yantoultra Ngui, Umesh Desai and Anshuman Daga; Editing by Stuart Grudgings, Edwina Gibbs and Miral Fahmy)